cosfer2804/FCDATA/README.md

 ### Models

-To run each model, We developed a for loop function that apply Logistic Regression, Random Forest, KNeighbors and Gradient Boosting to the same dataframe allowing us to compare and evaluate which methods had the best results.
+To run each model, We developed a for loop function that apply Logistic Regression, Random Forest, KNeighbors and Gradient Boosting to the same dataframe allowing us to compare and evaluate which methods had the best results simultaneously.

-After testing nine different models, we selected the two following models.
-It is worth noting that each model represents two different marketing strategies.
+After testing nine different models, we selected the two following models with some interesting results that can be choosen depending on the company marketing strategy.

 #### Model 1 - KNeighbors (using SMOTE for resampling)
 Despite achieving only 69.6% accuracy, this model is the most ideal for implementing a marketing strategy that will focus on potential customers without losing those who have already accepted the offer.

 When we evaluate the confusion matrix, it is possible to notice that the model predicts 5.6% of true positives from the total number of customers, which corresponds to more than 90% of the customers who accepted the offer.
-On the other hand, we notice that the model predicts 30% false positives.
-However, in our case false positives are considered as possible customers.
+On the other hand, we notice that the model predicts 30% of false positives.
+However, in our case, false positives are considered as possible customers.
 This way, we can use this model to design a marketing strategy to keep most of the customers that have already accepted the proposal and make new offers to potential customers.

 It is worth noting that the model only made statistical evaluations.
 Therefore, if there is any interest in implementing this strategy, financial planning is required to assess its viability.